wp-plugins/football-pool/readme.txt

 * fp-league-info
 * fp-chart-settings

-These shortcodes are deprecated and will be removed in a future version:
+The following shortcodes are deprecated and will be removed in a future version:

 * fp-webmaster
 * fp-bank